microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 ## Data Cookers

-A `DataCooker` is a class whose purpose is to implement the data transformations outlined at the beginning of this document.
+A `DataCooker` is a class that is responsible for implementing the data transformations whose outputs are accessible by both other plugin modules and external binaries.
 From an interface perspective, a `DataCooker` has the following properties:
 * A `DataCooker` has a `DataCookerPath` that can
     1) be recreated by other modules (or external assemblies) and
     2) be used to reference that `DataCooker` (even without access to that `DataCooker`'s source code)
 * A `DataCooker` consumes data from from either a *single source parser* or *one or more data cookers*
-* A `DataCooker` processes (cooks) this data in some way
+* A `DataCooker` processes (cooks) this data
 * A `DataCooker` exposes zero or more __data output__ properties

 `DataOutput`s are the key component of data cookers, and are what achieve the last two goals outlined at the beginning of this document.